short-greg/zenkai/docs/source/intro/overview.rst

 Architecture
 ------------

-**Zenkai** employs a modular, mostly object-oriented architecture.
-The core modules (kaku) define the framework for creating a learning machine, while Tansaku can be used to implement metaheuristics, Tako can be used to get finer-grained control over the internals of a network, and Sensei can be used to define the training scripts.
+**Zenkai** employs a modular, mostly object-oriented architecture in its core.
+The core modules (kaku) define the framework for creating a learning machine, Tansaku can be used to implement metaheuristics.
+Other subpackages like Feedback, Ensemble, Scikit, and TargetProp are designed to make building different types of learning machines.

 Getting Started